modelscope/agentscope/README.md

 ![](https://img.shields.io/badge/✨_Feature-Distribution-darkblue)
 ![](https://img.shields.io/badge/✨_Feature-Efficiency-green)

-Using a magic function `to_dist` to run the agent in distributed mode!
+Using `to_dist` function to run the agent in distributed mode!

 ```python
 from agentscope.agents import DialogAgent